dhchenx/dhchenx.github.io/projects/VaccineAE/README.md

 ### 2. Multi-label Classification

-Based on topic-based labels obtained above, various types of multi-label classification methods has been applied and improved towards vaccine adverse event detection.
+Based on topic-based labels obtained above, various types of multi-label classification methods have been applied and improved towards vaccine adverse event detection.
 The methods mainly includes four types, namely, problem transformatoin, one-vs-rest, algorithm adaption and deep learning methods.
 Each type may contain a series of techniques to handle complexity of classifying VAERS reports.

 ## Results